CyFI-Lab-Public/Forecast/Auto_Dumper/readme.md

 # Documentation for Auto_Dumper

 Welcome to the Documentation for Auto_Dumper!
 This is a tool for creating Windows memory dumps at specific memory addresses.
-This was created by students at the Georgia Institute of Technology to work with the Forecast memory forensics tool that was developed at the GT CyFI lab: https://github.com/CyFI-Lab-Public/Forecast
+This was created by students at the Georgia Institute of Technology to work with the Forecast memory forensics tool that was developed at the GT CyFI lab.
+The original repository can be found [here](https://github.com/XinyeZhao/Auto_Dumper)

 ## 1. Sturcture